violeae/utility-tools/README.md

 # utility-tools
-Some utility tools for automation
+Some utility tools for automation.
+Some of these are created using AI.